-Terry G. Powis is an associate professor of Anthropology at Kennesaw State University.
+Terry G. Powis is Associate Professor of Anthropology at Kennesaw State University.
 Terry conducts research both in the Maya Lowlands of Belize, Central America, and the southeastern United States.
 He specialises in Maya pottery, diet and subsistence, and the evolution of complex societies.

 Sheldon Skaggs is a geoarchaeologist specialising in geophysics and Late Classic Maya archaeology.
 His current work focuses on ground stone tool production, excavations of palaces structures, and 3D modelling of artifacts and architecture at the site of Pacbitun, Belize.
 He is an associate professor at Bronx Community College, CUNY.

 George J. Micheletti is a graduate student in the Integrative Anthropological Sciences Ph.D. program at the University of Central Florida in Orlando.
 His research interests focus on 3D modelling, ancestor veneration, ceremonial architecture, political organization, and remote sensing.

 Contributors: Arianne Boileau, Nicaela Cartagena, Arlen F. Chase, Kong F. Cheong, Peter Cherico, Nilesh Gaikwad, Brian Gil, Paul F. Healy, Christophe Helmke, Adam King, Michael Lawrence, George J. Micheletti, Michael J. Mirro, C.L.
 Kieffer, Megan D. Parker, Karen Pierce, Jeffrey A. Powis, Terry G. Powis, Sheldon Skaggs, Jon Spenard, Norbert Stanchly, Tawny Tibbits, Carmen Ting, Andrew J. Vaughan, Jennifer U. Weber.